The Dresden Files characters: Don Paolo Ortega

 Description: Duke and war leader of the Red Court; "renowned researcher and debunker of paranormal phenomena".

 Ortega was a senior member of the Red Court and acted as a commander in time of war.
 Outwardly of average appearance, he was a professor specializing in research into paranormal phenomena at the University of Brazil in Rio de Janeiro; a debunker of the paranormal, who "proved" that folklore such as vampires do not exist.
 He was a formidable and cunning warrior.
 During the events of Death Masks, he arrived in Chicago to challenge Dresden to a duel, the idea being that, with the instigator of the war between the Red Court and the White Council dead, an end to the conflict would become considerably more likely.
 If Harry had won, Ortega would have offered to make Chicago neutral ground in the fighting, with Harry and his friends being protected from reprisals as long as they stayed within the city.
 Harry accepted the deal and the duel, to be moderated by the Archive and based on the respective willpower of the participants, took place at Wrigley Field.

 During the duel, Ortega had Harry at a major disadvantage, telling him that he should simply surrender and that, if Harry ultimately defeated him, his vassals would track down and eliminate everybody that Harry cared about, in a blatant infringement of the original deal.
 This angered Harry, reinforcing his will, giving him the advantage.
 Ortega pulled a gun and was about to shoot Harry when he was shot himself, leading to the duel falling apart and a short conflict erupting within the stadium.
 As Harry was winning, and thus had little reason to cheat, he was judged the winner.
 Ortega escaped, assisted by two of his vassals, retreating to his stronghold in Honduras.

 His escape was, however, short-lived.
-Duke Ortega was eliminated, along with the vast majority of his vassals, by Ebenezar McCoy in his covert role as the Blackstaff; McCoy pulled a deactivated Soviet communications satellite out of orbit, causing it to impact directly on Ortega's mansion.
+Ortega was eliminated, along with the vast majority of his vassals, by Ebenezar McCoy in his covert role as the Blackstaff; McCoy pulled a deactivated Soviet communications satellite out of orbit, causing it to impact directly on Ortega's mansion.
 Ortega's widow Arianna later tried twice to get revenge on Harry: first by bidding on him when Madrigal Raith was auctioning him off on eBay (Proven Guilty), then by kidnapping his daughter Maggie for a sacrifice and curse that would have wiped out his entire bloodline (Changes).
-Harry killed Arianna before she could perform the sacrifice.
+Before Arianna could perform the sacrifice, Harry killed her and reversed the curse to kill nearly every member of the Red Court.